 In California, concern that wildlife spread foodborne diseases has created strong pressure on growers to prevent wildlife from accessing their farms (See video below).
 Despite increasing recognition that agro-ecosystems should be managed to yield diverse, multifunctional benefits, growers are now forced to engage in practices that narrowly address perceived food-safety risks.
 The socio-ecological consequences may be severe (Karp et al. 2015 Bioscience).
 For example, our work has demonstrated that removing non-crop habitat to prevent wildlife from entering farm fields reduces pest-control services to agriculture without mitigating food-safety risks (Karp et al. 2015 PNAS, Karp et al. 2016 Journal of Applied Ecology).

 Looking forward, we seek to develop better strategies for co-managing food safety, biodiversity, ecosystem service, and yield outcomes.
-For example, we will to quantify services (e.g., pest regulation) and disservices (e.g., disease propagation and crop losses) associated with birds that frequent strawberry fields and then test how alternative practices affect both beneficial and problematic species.
-Through interdisciplinary collaborations and by combining ecological, economic, sociological, and psychological approaches as well as by disseminating findings in workshops and with decision-support tools, our intent is to change practices and potentially reframe grower attitudes towards birds.
+For example, we recently received a USDA grant to quantify services (e.g., pest regulation) and disservices (e.g., disease propagation and crop losses) associated with birds that frequent strawberry fields and test how alternative practices affect both beneficial and problematic species.
+Through NSF’s Coupled Human Natural Systems program, we are also working with colleagues at UC Berkeley to understand how diversified farming practices affect biodiversity, ecosystem services, and farmer livelihoods.
+Ultimately, by combining ecological, economic, sociological, and psychological approaches as well as by disseminating findings in workshops and with decision-support tools, our intent is to change practices and potentially reframe grower attitudes towards wildlife and conservation.

 Video: The Nature Conservancy’s media team produced a video showcasing our research into the cascading socio-ecological consequences of food-safety management in California’s Central Coast.